Clemapfel/jluna/docs/manual.md

 > **C++ Hint**: Inheritance is not the same as subtyping in Julia.
 If class A inherits from class B, then A has access to all non-private member and member functions of B. A can furthermore be `static_cast` to B, and any pointer to A can be directly treated as if it was a pointer to B.

 Therefore, any of these classes provide all of the same functionalities of proxies, along with a some additional ones.
 The next few sections will introduce `jluna::Proxies` "children", which all have a more specialized purpose.
-It is important to keep in mind that both the concepts of named and unnamed proxies, as well as the implied behavior also applies to any of these classes.
+It is important to keep in mind that both the concepts of named and unnamed proxies, as well as the implied behavior also applies to all of these classes.

 ---

 ## Specialized Proxies: Arrays

 One of the nicest features of Julia is its array interface.
-Therefor, it is only natural a Julia wrapper should extend all that functionality to a C++ canvas.
+Therefore, it is only natural a Julia wrapper should extend all that functionality to a C++ canvas.
 While we learned before that we can use a `jluna::Proxy` like an array using `operator[](size_t)`:

 ```cpp
 auto array_proxy = Main.safe_eval("return [1, 2, 3, 4]");